*** UPDATED with Stock Returns as of Friday, November 26, 2021 ***

 What are Rule Breakers Current Top Stock Picks?

-Unfortunately, I'm not allowed to share this month's Rule Breakers stock picks publicly.
+Unfortunately, I'm not allowed to share the recent 3 month's Rule Breakers stock picks publicly.
 It's against the Fool's policy.
-But 21 out of 24 of the Motley Fool's Rule Breakers 2020 stock picks are up; 9 are up more than 50%, 5 have doubled, and 2 has tripled.
+But 20 out of 24 of the Motley Fool's Rule Breakers 2020 stock picks are up; 5 have doubled, and 3 have tripled.

 Rule Breakers New Subscriber Offer: